A PCR Test Alternative With Early Warning Potential

 We can build a baseline profile of all the coughing sounds that happen in a given space, for instance, an office or school campus.
 The criteria can include typical daily coughs and sneeze levels.
 Using this benchmark, we can identify any deviation from the standard baseline and use it as an early warning system to take action sooner.

 While acoustic monitoring won’t replace the need for testing, it may combat the spread of infections and prevent another pandemic.
-In the long-run, apps like Hyfe can help identify where and when an outbreak is occurring before doctors report diseases or indicate where testing is most needed.
 Lastly, sound-based surveillance may help determine when to take social distancing measures.

 Biosensing: PCR Test Alternative of the Future